Barbany/IA-epfl/README.md

 # IA-epfl
 Repository for the programming exercises of the Intelligent Agents course (CS-430) at EPFL.

-Each folder corresponds to one exercise and inside contains the source code but also the report, especifications and the needed libraries in the folder `lib/`.
+Each folder corresponds to one exercise and inside contains the source code, the configuration files and the report.

 ## Configuring Eclipse